Kava-Labs/kava/x/cdp/spec/04_begin_block.md

 - Burn the maximum possible equal amount of debt and stable asset from the liquidator module account.
 - If there is enough debt remaining for an auction, start one.
-- If there is enough surplus stable asset remaining for an auction, start one.
+- If there is enough surplus stable asset, minus surplus reserved for the savings rate, remaining for an auction, start one.
 - Otherwise do nothing, leave debt/surplus to accumulate over subsequent blocks.

+## Distribute Surplus Stable Asset According to the Savings Rate

+- If `SavingsDistributionFrequency` seconds have elapsed since the previous distribution, the savings rate is applied to all accounts that hold stable asset.
+- Each account that holds stable asset is distributed a ratable portion of the surplus that is apportioned to the savings rate.
+- If distribution occurred, the time of the distribution is recorded.

 ## Update Previous Block Time